Spatial-R/en/_posts/2016-05-05-Reading-notes-on-incomplete-vaccination-with-an-imperfect-vaccine.md

 - Epidemiology
 ---

 This is my reading notes from the paper: **Pertussis immunity and epidemiology: mode and duration of vaccine-induced immunity**, which was subjected on the **nature**, **degree** and **durability** of the vaccine protection.
+As the analysis codes were published on the website, therefore, i just have been editing the codes to suit the **mumps** (a contagious disease often breaks out in the highly vaccinated population recently) data in Zhejiang Province.

 ------------------------------------------------------------------

 ## Background

 - The resurgence of pertussis in some countries that maintain high vaccination coverage have drawn attention to the gaps in our understanding of the epidemiology effects of the pertussis vaccine.
 -  Candiate explantations range from the vaccine-driven evaluation of the aetiological agent, to the changes of the reporting and surveillance and lossing the efficience due to the swith from the whole cell pertussis vaccine to aP.
 - The nature of the vaccine-induced protection can leave district footprints in the transient disease incidence patterns following the roll out of a vaccination program.
 - The mode of the vaccine failure can determine the depth and duration of the honeymoon period, as well as the characteristics of the resurgence.
 -  Alought the immune memory shapes the epidemiological dynamics, the uncertainty can be reudced by the mechanistic model.

 ------------------------------------------------------------------

-## Vaccine effect
+## Introduction

+It has been shown that the nature of vaccine-induced protection can leave distinct footprints in the transient disease incidence patterns following the roll out a vaccination programme.
+In particular, the mode of the vaccine failure can determine the depth and duration of the honeymoon period, as well as the characteristcs of the resurgence.

-The vaccine effect on the vaccine-preventable disease includes two part: Immunity against infection and immunity against transmission and disease.
+Vaccine effect on vaccine-preventable disease includes two aspects: Immunity against infection and immunity against transmission and disease.
+This is also the key point to understand the model structure and the flow among the different comparments.

 ### Immunity against infection